nhejazi/biotmle/README.md

 smaller samples and in settings where the EIF is poorly estimated.
+The resultant procedure allows for the construction of conservative hypothesis tests that reduce the false discovery rate and/or the family-wise error rate
+(<span class="citeproc-not-found" data-reference-id="hejazi2019+generalization">**???**</span>).
-The resultant procedure allows for the construction of conservative hypothesis tests that reduce the false discovery rate and/or the family-wise error rate (Hejazi et al., n.d.).
-Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include both the moderated variance estimator as well as the use of conservative reference distributions for the corresponding moderated test statistics (e.g., logistic distribution), inspired by tail bounds based on concentration inequalities (Rosenblum and van der Laan 2009);
-the latter prove critical for obtaining robust inference when the finite-sample distribution of the estimator deviates from normality.
+Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include both the moderated variance estimator as well as the use of conservative reference distributions for the corresponding moderated test statistics (e.g., logistic distribution), inspired by tail bounds based on concentration inequalities (Rosenblum and van der Laan 2009); the latter prove critical for obtaining robust inference when the finite-sample distribution of the estimator deviates from normality.

 -----